micaiahhill/gym-membership/README.md

 ### Frontend (React)

-1. Open a terminal and navigate to the `frontend` directory in our project.
+1. Open a terminal and navigate to the `frontend` directory in our project, or open the frontend4402 folder in Visual Studio Code and open a new terminal.
+I used Visual Studio Code for all frontend development.

 2. Install project dependencies by running: